noaione/.aegibulan/README.md

 **Caveats**:
 - Shifting is not perfect yet, I'll cross out this caveats when I found a perfect solution to readjust some small number
+- Doesn't work nicely with `\fsp`
+- Doesn't work with drawing

 ## [`nao.Centipede`](https://github.com/noaione/.aegibulan/blob/master/nao.Centipede.moon)
 Create a stacked subtitle screenshot with the main sub (or the first one) being the full uncropped images, while the other are cropped into the specific sub boundary with some padding.